 That is all there is to it.
 Push out the packages to the respective machines and be amazed as the Java Control Panel properties and exception list conform to your desires.
 If you open the Java Control Panel and click on the Security Tab, you should see the changes you specified in the deployment.properties and exception.sites files are set.
 Remember the user’s deployment.properties file will be bypassed by the system-level properties.
 If the system-level properties are removed, Java will revert to the users deployment.properties settings.

-- The command step created to change the Java Control Panel settings and Exception Site List can be added to our Java 7 Update 51(and later) Packages in the Package Library, to install Java and have the settings applied all in one package.
+The command step created to change the Java Control Panel settings and Exception Site List can be added to our Java 7 Update 51(and later) Packages in the Package Library, to install Java and have the settings applied all in one package.
 Trials to PDQ Deploy do not include full access to our package library.
 The trial does include access to some packages for testing purposes.
-To see the different levels available to Pro and Enterprise, see our Package Library page.
+To see the different levels available, see our Package Library page.